Shopify/polaris-tokens/.github/CONTRIBUTING.md

 ## Releasing

-When releasing a new version, follow these steps on `master`:
+When releasing a new version, follow these steps on `main`:

-1. Update [CHANGELOG.md](https://github.com/Shopify/polaris-tokens/blob/master/CHANGELOG.md) and commit the changes
+1. Update [CHANGELOG.md](https://github.com/Shopify/polaris-tokens/blob/main/CHANGELOG.md) and commit the changes
 1. Run `yarn version` and assign a new version
 1. Run `git push --follow-tags`
 1. [Deploy on Shipit](https://shipit.shopify.io/shopify/polaris-tokens/production)